-The proposed Resolution 12, if passed, will renew the authority given to the Company to purchase its own shares of up to ten per centum (10%) of the total number of issued shares of the Company at any time within the time period stipulated in the Main Market Listing Requirements of Bursa Securities.
+The proposed Resolution 11, if passed, will renew the authority given to the Company to purchase its own shares of up to ten per centum (10%) of the total number of issued shares of the Company at any time within the time period stipulated in the Main Market Listing Requirements of Bursa Securities.
 This authority will, unless revoked or varied at a general meeting, expire at the conclusion of the next AGM of the Company.

-For further information on the Proposed Renewal of Share Buy-Back Authority, please refer to the Share Buy-Back Statement set out in the Annual Report 2019.
+For further information on the Proposed Renewal of Share Buy-Back Authority, please refer to the Circular/Statement to Shareholders dated 12 May 2021.